Build It Yourself: Creative DIY Outdoor Furniture Ideas

 2. Sandpaper (medium and fine).

-3. Exterior paint or stain (optional).
+3. Exterior paint or stain (to accessorize).

-4. Wood screws or heavy-duty glue.
+4. Wood screws or strong glue or adhesive.

 5. Hinges (if making lids hinged).